adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Do the lunch-box trees and the dinner-pail trees belong to the Wheelers?" the child asked Tiktok.

 "Of course not," he answered.
 "They belong to the royal family of Ev.
-But of course there is no royal family

-1 **He’s run down.** — У него кончился завод.

-just now because King Evoldo jumped into the sea and his wife and ten children were transformed by the Nome King.
+But of course there is no royal family just now because King Evoldo jumped into the sea and his wife and ten children were transformed by the Nome King.
 So there is no one to rule the Land of Ev.
 That’s why the Wheelers pick the luncheons and dinners to eat themselves."

 "Is it the Land of Oz, Tiktok?"